How to change IP address from command prompt

 Kevin

-Hi :).
-I think this info also will be usefull for you :).
-Show that you can change dns server addresses from CMD as well as you can change an IP address :).
-Show your boss him you are a cute guy :).
+I think this info also will be useful for you šŸ™‚.
+Show that you can change DNS server addresses from CMD as well as you can change an IP address.

 To change DNS server addresses from cmd type next:

-You can even add other DNS servers :) from cmd.
+You can even add other DNS servers šŸ™‚ from cmd.

 To do this type next: